5/3/2016 LAGNIAPPE #8: CYGNUS BUCCINATOR

 the landscape and the imagination.

-Knowing what was to come, I felt more than my usual tenderness
+Knowing what was to come, I felt more than my usual tenderness toward

-toward the wakening earth.
-A
+the wakening earth.
+A burn is

 Next week: Burning the Kettlepond Prairie